 - Then, it can cause the knees to cave inwardly, putting extra strain on the ligaments.

-- It can cause pectus pot belly (when the stomach sticks forward and the butt sticks back).
+- It can cause pectus pot belly

 - Shoulders slouching forward